seejohnrun/seejohnrun.github.io/_posts/2012-01-18-ruby-coverage-with-simplecov.markdown

 <ul>
 	<li>Filtering is super easy</li>
 	<li>Grouping is a powerful way to segment files like models, controllers, into their own groups.</li>
-	<li>Merging results over time so that when you run a subset, you can merge them into the overall set from other subsets (so you don t end up with that weird situation where things look uncovered because they re covered in specs you re not currently running).</li>
+	<li>Merging results over time so that when you run a subset, you can merge them into the overall set from other subsets (so you don't end up with that weird situation where things look uncovered because they re covered in specs you re not currently running).</li>
 </ul>

 <hr />